-From October 2015 mandatory reporting will come into place and where a teacher discovers that an act of FGM appears to have been carried out on a girl who is aged under 18, there will be a statutory duty upon that individual to report it to the police.
+From October 2015, mandatory reporting came into effect that where a teacher discovers that an act of FGM appears to have been carried out on a girl who is aged under 18, there will be a statutory duty upon that individual to report it to the police.

-At JRCS the normal CP/Safeguarding reporting procedures outlined in the policy should be followed unless a member of the CP team is unavailable in which case direct contact with police should be made as stated in 'Keeping Children Safe in Education' DFE document.
+At JRCS the normal CP/Safeguarding reporting procedures outlined in the policy should be followed unless a member of the Safeguarding Team is unavailable, in which case direct contact with police should be made as stated in the Keeping Children Safe in Education document.

-forced marriage
+Forced marriage

-Forced Marriage
+Link: Forced Marriage

 Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
 Schools and colleges can play an important role in safeguarding children from forced marriage.
-At JRCS suspicion of a forced marriage should be reported to the CP/Safeguarding team as outlined in this document.
+At JRCS suspicion of a forced marriage should be reported to the Safeguarding Team.

-gangs and youth violence
+Gangs and youth violence

-Gangs and Youth Violence
+Link: Gangs and Youth Violence

 The school works closely with its partners to identify gang members and refer onto the programmes available locally to reduce risk.
-School based intervention from the inclusion team will be used if no appropriate external support is available.
-Violence of all forms is dealt with using the schools behaviour policy and in serious cases referred onto the police and other partner agencies if this is appropriate.
-Staff can report issues to the CP/Safeguarding team as outlined in this document.
+School-based intervention from the Inclusion Team will be used if no appropriate external support is available.
+Violence of all forms is dealt with using the school's Behaviour Policy and, in serious cases, referred on to the police and other partner agencies if this is appropriate.
+Staff can report issues to the Safeguarding Team.

-mental health
+Mental health

-Mental Health
+Link: Mental Health

-Mental health problems in childhood and adolescence can have tragic circumstances, including suicide, substance misuse, inability to live independently, on-going mental health issues involvement in the criminal justice system, failure to complete school and other health problems.
+Mental health problems in childhood and adolescence can have tragic circumstances, including suicide, substance misuse, inability to live independently, on-going mental health issues, involvement in the criminal justice system, failure to complete school and other health problems.

 Children from the poorest fifth of areas in England (including Barking and Dagenham) are three times more likely to suffer from mental health problems than those in the most affluent fifth of boroughs.
-Looked-after children (LAC) and children with learning disabilities (LD) are more likely to suffer mental health problems than other children.
-Nationally it is estimated that around 68% of looked after children in residential care have mental health problems, however for those in stable placements reported mental health is similar to health in the general child population.
+Looked After Children (LAC) and children with learning disabilities (LD) are more likely to suffer mental health problems than other children.
+Nationally it is estimated that around 68% of Looked After Children in residential care have mental health problems.
+However, for those in stable placements, reported mental health is similar to health in the general child population.

-At JRCS students displaying behaviours which may be considered mental health issues will be offered a number of services both in school using the Inclusion team and in school counselling service and out of school services via out of school referrals to LBBD services.
+At JRCS students displaying behaviours which may be considered mental health issues will be offered a number of services, both in school using the Inclusion Team and in-school counselling service, and out of school services via out of school referrals to LBBD services.
 Parents will always be informed of our concerns and advised to seek external support as soon as possible.
-The support parents can access may be more timely in some circumstances and therefor parents will be encouraged to make these referrals.
+The support parents can access may be timelier in some circumstances and therefore parents will be encouraged to make these referrals.

-preventing radicalisation
+Preventing radicalisation